988 Key Messages

 Transformation of this scale is never easy.
 The sustainable success of 988 depends heavily on the willingness of state, territorial, and local leaders to make additional investments in shoring up their crisis care systems.
 The federal government cannot do this alone.

 We anticipate that 988 will continue to grow and evolve over the years, much the way 911 and emergency medical services have grown over the past five decades.
-We do expect a more rapid 988 transition to occur to meet the expected demand for 24/7 access to trained counselors who can help people experiencing suicidal, substance use and other mental health crises.
+We do expect a more rapid 988 transition to occur to meet the expected demand for 24/7 access to trained counselors who can help people experiencing suicidal thoughts, substance use, and other mental health crises.

-In the longer term, the vision for 988 is to build a robust crisis care response system across the country that links callers to community-based providers who can deliver a full range of crisis care services, if needed (like mobile crisis teams or stabilization centers), in addition to connecting callers to tools and resources that will help prevent future crisis situations.
-This more robust system will be essential to meeting crisis care needs across the nation.
-We envision a day when everyone across our country has someone to call, someone to respond, and a safe place to go for crisis care.
+In the longer term, the vision for 988 is to build a robust crisis care response system across the country that links people who call, text, or chat to community-based providers who can deliver a full range of crisis care services, if needed (like mobile crisis teams or stabilization centers), in addition to connecting people in need to tools and resources that will help prevent future crisis situations.

 Working for the Lifeline